Bring Your Own Theatre Productions, Incorporated

 MISSION STATEMENT

 The mission statement of BYOT shall be: BYOT aims to welcome all theater artists who wish to hone their skills in a thoroughly collaborative, hands-on atmosphere while also creating relationships that they may utilize outside of the company.
-BYOT will achieve its goals by exploring innovative theatrical formats such as 24 hour theater festivals, using non-traditional locations for site-specific performances, and encouraging the production of new works from emerging artists through workshops and full productions.
+BYOT will achieve its goals by exploring innovative theatrical formats such as 24 hour theater festivals, primarily using non-traditional locations for site-specific performances, and encouraging the production of new works from emerging artists through workshops and full productions.

 ARTICLE IV